Trainable Weka Segmentation

 Here we can load any previously saved classifier.
 The plugin will check and adjust the selected features with the attributes of this new classifier.
 The classifier file format is the one used in Weka (.model).

 It saves the current classifier into a file, under the standard Weka format (.model).
-This allows us to store classifiers and apply them later on different sessions (option not available in the simple Trainable Segmentation plugin).
+This allows us to store classifiers and apply them later on different sessions.

 Create new class

-The default number of classes of the plugin is two, but through this button we can increase up to 5 the classes.
+The default number of classes of the plugin is two, but through this button we can increase up to an arbitrary number.
 The name of the new classes can be changed on the Settings dialog.

 The rest of tunable parameters of the plugin can be changed on the Settings dialog, which is displayed when clicking on this button.